 Many festival survival guides are out there on the world wide weird, and sparticularly in the blogosphere.
 (Note: blogger roughly translates as, “I coulda been a journalist, but couldn’t be arsed to do a 3+ year degree in it.”
 WFJ Quinn, BAComms – not a journalist.)

-So I don’t intend to replicate, duplicate, spiflicate or update those, but I do want to share a few insights into preventative healthification gathered over many, many years spent curled up in tents and the backs of cars in far flung places.
+So I don’t intend to replicate, duplicate, spiflicate or update those tomes of great wisdom, but I do want to share a few insights into preventative healthification gathered over many, many years spent curled up in tents and the backs of cars in far flung places.

-Have you ever gone to a festival or been on the road and woken up one morning feeling like a rather large, furry toad has crawled into your larynx and is now doing early morning Zumba?
+Have you ever gone to a festival or been on the road and woken up one morning feeling like a rather large, furry toad has crawled into your larynx and is now doing early morning Zumba on your tonsils?

-Or started heading into that long night when you want to sit around the campfire singing 36-verse ye olde Englishe folke songse, and find you’ve started the coughing fit that might wake the dead?
-Whom you envisage joining the souls of the dearly departed in the not too distant future? 💀☠👻
+Or have you started heading into that long night when you really want to sit around the campfire singing 36-verse ye olde Englishe folke songse til the dawn breaks, but find you’ve started a coughing fit that might wake the dead?
+And you envisage joining the souls of the dearly departed in the not too distant future? 💀☠👻

-The dirty little secret is something that one of my many, many former employers (a medical Not For Profit/Public Beneficial Institution) will tell you about in great depth and detail under the banner of ‘antibiotic resistance’:
+The dirty little secret is something that one of my many, many former employers (at a medical Not For Profit/Public Beneficial Institution) will tell you about in great depth and detail under the banner of ‘antibiotic resistance’:

 The bad news on that score for folkies is that to best keep your system in good health, you should:

 * avoid coffee

 * get lots of sleep